Editor's note: This story was initially published Thursday at 8:40 p.m. EST. It has been updated to reflect Watkins' response on social media.

 Air Force Times provided Dickerson with a copy of Watkins' wounded warrior memo.
 Dickerson said the Air Force could neither confirm nor deny its authenticity, adding that discussing Watkins' medical history would be an invasion of her privacy.

-Similarly, Dickerson said the Air Force could not release Watkins' entire DD-214 form, citing similar concerns.
-However, he said her official records indicate various awards and decorations acknowledging her educational accomplishments and overall good conduct while in the military.
-Watkins' records list her as receiving eight awards total: the Air Force Outstanding Unit Award, the Air Force Organizational Award, the Air Force Good Conduct Medal, the National Defense Service Medal, the Global War on Terrorism Service Medal, the Air Force Longevity Service Award, the Air Force Noncommissioned Officer Professional Military Education Graduate Ribbon and the Air Force Training Ribbon.
+Similarly, Dickerson said the Air Force could not release Watkins' entire DD-214 form, citing similar concerns to Air Force Times, citing privacy concerns.
+But in an email Tuesday, AFPC spokesman Mike However, he said her official DD-214 records indicate various awards and decorations acknowledging her educational accomplishments and overall good conduct while in the military.
+Watkins' records list her as receiving she received her as receiving eight awards total: the Air Force Outstanding Unit Award with two oak leaf clusters, the Air Force Organizational Award with one oak leaf cluster, the Air Force Good Conduct Medal with one oak leaf cluster, the National Defense Service Medal, the Global War on Terrorism Service Medal, the Air Force Longevity Service Award with one oak leaf cluster, the Air Force Noncommissioned Officer Professional Military Education Graduate Ribbon and the Air Force Training Ribbon.

-She received several of these awards multiple times, which the service designates with an oak leaf device that personnel attach to their ribbons in lieu of wearing the same awards multiple times.
+She several of which she received several of these awards multiple times, which the service designates with an oak leaf device that personnel attach to their ribbons in lieu of wearing the same awards multiple times.

 During her two appearances on "Oprah," once in 2010 and again in 2015, and more recently on "Say Yes to the Dress," Watkins discussed her military history and subsequent experience as a homeless veteran.
 She has blamed her plight on financial fallout stemming from various combat-connected disabilities, including traumatic brain injury, a spinal cord injury and post traumatic stress.